JetBrains/kotlin-web-site/docs/topics/gradle.md

 ## Support for Gradle plugin variants

 Gradle 7.0 introduced a new feature for Gradle plugin authors – [plugins with variants](https://docs.gradle.org/7.0/userguide/implementing_gradle_plugins.html#plugin-with-variants).
-This feature makes it easier to add support for new Gradle features while maintaining compatibility for Gradle versions less than 7.1.
+This feature makes it easier to add support for new Gradle features while maintaining compatibility for Gradle versions below 7.1.
 Learn more about [variant selection in Gradle](https://docs.gradle.org/current/userguide/variant_model.html).

 With Gradle plugin variants, it is possible to ship different Kotlin Gradle plugin variants for different Gradle versions.
-The goal is to support base Kotlin compilation in the `main` variant, which will correspond to the oldest supported Gradle versions.
+The goal is to support the base Kotlin compilation in the `main` variant, which corresponds to the oldest supported Gradle versions.
 Each variant will have implementations for Gradle features from a corresponding release.
 The latest variant will support the widest Gradle feature set.
 With such an approach, there will be a longer support for older Gradle versions with limited functionality.